 So, how can we give feedback that people will hear?
 The answer is simple.
 Don’t give it.

 Raise Awareness by Not Giving Feedback

-Sir John Whitmore, a former race-car driver who now coaches executives and professional athletes, takes a different view on where feedback should originate.
-He writes, “Generating high-quality relevant feedback, as far as possible from within rather than from experts, is essential for continuous improvement, at work, in sport and in all aspects of life.”
+Sir John Whitmore, a British former race-car driver who later coached executives and professional athletes, took a different view on where feedback should originate.
+He wrote, “Generating high-quality relevant feedback, as far as possible from within rather than from experts, is essential for continuous improvement, at work, in sport and in all aspects of life.”